Impact of bulk viscosity on the post-merger gravitational-wave signal from merging neutron stars

 Further evidence for this dynamics is provided in the right panel of Fig.~\ref{fig:mtwo}, which shows the azimuthal ($\phi$) averages in the equatorial plane of the angular velocity as a function of the coordinate radius $r$ at a representative late time, \ie $t-t_{\mathrm{mer}} \approx 23\,\mathrm{ms}$ (time averages over $2\,$ ms yield very similar profiles).
-While this is appreciable already early in the post-merger evolution, \ie at $t-t_{\mathrm{mer}} \lesssim 5\,\mathrm{ms}$, the right panel of Fig.~\ref{fig:mtwo} clearly shows that the angular velocity of the HMNS core (left panel), \ie for $r\lesssim 8\,\mathrm{km}$ is larger in the case of large bulk viscosities and after reaching a local maximum at $\simeq 4-5\,{\rm km}$, it falls off following a Keplerian profile.
-In turn, the larger centrifugal and thermal support available in the central regions of the HMNS with large viscosities changes the stellar structure and leads to progressively smaller values of the rest-mass density in the core of the HMNS and to larger values in the envelope (not shown in Fig.~\ref{fig:mtwo}); as a result, the peak of the angular velocity moves inwards with increasing bulk viscosity.
+The right panel of Fig.~\ref{fig:mtwo} clearly shows that the angular velocity of the HMNS core, \ie for $r\lesssim 8\,\mathrm{km}$ is larger in the case of large bulk viscosities and after reaching a local maximum at $\simeq 7-8\,{\rm km}$, it falls off following a Keplerian profile.